When a woman makes a statement she discovers her voice and capacity for thought leadership.

 Here is a link to an agenda you can use for your first Circle meeting.

-Meeting 2: The Whats and Whys of Civic Engagement
+Meeting 2: Civic Engagement

 Gain a deeper understanding of the importance of America participation in civic life in this brief on Civic Engagement.
 This once-cherished American value is in decline but The Policy Circle is helping to rebuild it at the grassroots level.